ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 2. Locate the generated `4D5307D2 - Kameo.patch.toml` file in Xenia Canary's
    `patches` folder.
 3. Replace the contents of that file with the contents of this repository's patch file.
-Keep the filename exactly as `4D5307D2 - Kameo.patch.toml`, since this is the shortened filename expected by Xenia Manager.
+Keep the filename exactly as `4D5307D2 - Kameo.patch.toml` when using Xenia Manager, as this is the filename generated and managed by it for Kameo.
 4. Enable either `60 FPS + Camera Fix` or `100 FPS + Camera Fix`, but never
    enable both options at the same time.